Algoraphics/Slime-Freighter/README.md

     - Find your browser and call end process on it.
 Restart SteamVR.
     - If unsuccessful, close browsers and restart Steam.
     - Open browsers only after SteamVR has started up again.
-  - Loading forever (from within VR, even if display shows up on desktop):
+  - Loading forever (from within VR, display may be working, glitched or frozen on desktop):
     - Refresh page and try again.
+    - If that doesn't help, restart your browser.
-    - If this does not work, close browser window, reboot SteamVR, and re-open window.
+    - If that didn't help either, close browser window, reboot SteamVR, then re-open browser.
+  - Position seems way off (You should be in the center of the road, which is matched to the actual ground)
+    - Exit browser, make sure your SteamVR home floor is correctly placed, then re-open browser.
 - Performance:
   - Displaying the webpage on both your VR headset and desktop will hurt performance.
 Minimize the window on desktop or open another random tab instead.